 Patch Testing for Lash Lifts Guidelines - LIFTED. edition

-We’ve put together a quick and helpful guide to walk you through the patch testing process for LIFTED.
+We’ve put together a quick and helpful guide to walk you through the patch testing process for all Lifted. systems.

 Patch testing is an essential step when it comes to lash lifting and tinting.
 Reactions don’t always happen straight away, sensitivities and allergies can build up over time.
 This means clients who’ve had multiple treatments are actually more likely to react than someone having their first lash lift or tint.